Redesigning My Personal Brand

 Overview

-This portfolio redesign was more than just a visual update — it was a personal transformation.
+This portfolio redesign was intended to be more than just a visual update — it was a personal transformation.
 I wanted to build a brand that authentically represents my story: a fusion of my South Asian heritage, American upbringing, and passion for intentional design.
 My goal was to create a space that feels luxurious, romantic, and soulful — while also supporting my career growth and connecting with others navigating their own contradictions.

 Problem